ramuir/Diabetes_Machine_Modeling/README.md

 Project is: Complete

 ## Inspiration
 We are all interested in health and healthcare topics.
 Diabetes is a serious health condition that can lead to many other health problems, especially if managed poorly.
 All of our team members have family members affected by Diabetes.
-It is important that we focus on health issues that we can manage and control to some level to promote good health, quality of life and longevity.
+It is important that we focus on health issues that we can manage and control to some level to promote good health, quality of life and longetivity.

 ## Contact
 Created by: